 it on, however, you can’t send outgoing emails using cellular data. go with the next clue.

 Second thing is, the input port that you have set for the SMTP server is maybe not valid for cellular data.
 Please check your mail provider for correct settings information such as the incoming and outgoing mail servers.

 alternatively, You could also delete the mail account from your device completely and then re-add the email account back from scratch.

-Here’s Apple’s recommendation tool to check Mail Settings Lookup to make sure that you enter information is correct.
+Here’s Apple’s recommendation tool to check Mail Settings Lookup to make sure that your enter information is correct.
 Suppose, you don’t get your email account setting on the Apple tool page then you will have to contact your email provider.

 POP3 Email account not working Over Celular Data on iPhone or iPad

 Users can check one and only one device at a time.
-So that close all other email apps or programs and sign out of webmail service websites that you have currently open on the device.
+So close all other email apps or programs and sign out of webmail service websites that you have currently open on the device.

 Steps to your email is a POP3 account

 Go to Settings > Mail > tap accounts > now tap tap email account to look for the label POP Account Information.